 Additionally, I love helping students with executive skills, study skills, test-taking strategies, and finding healthy ways to overcome the anxieties related to specific subjects or tests.
 Educators, friends, and family have always considered me a “good test taker” due to my ability to go into exams feeling relaxed and ready.
 However, this is not an innate personality trait!
 Over time and with a lot of practice, I have honed in on the best strategies that help me before, during, and after a major exam; these are strategies that I love sharing with my students.
 Also, my academic and professional experiences have prepared me to tutor students in English and Writing, breaking down complex readings, finding important information, and preparing a well-constructed claim or analysis.
 These are crucial skills for students in K-12, as they are being asked to combine math, science, reading analysis, and writing skills to prove mastery in the new state and federal education standards.

 As a native Spanish speaker, I was lucky to be raised bilingual and really enjoy helping others learn how to read, write, and speak Spanish.
 I also dabbled in Italian during college and was able to study abroad in Siena.
 Though not completely fluent, I frequently try to freshen up my skills by trying to sing along with Italian music or watch an Italian film.
 Aside from reminiscing about my time in Italy and reading science or tech related articles online, I also enjoy going to the park for a walk with my Min Pin/Chihuahua mix or challenging my boyfriend to a friendly tennis match.
 I am also a proud Whovian and like to stay healthy by going to the gym or doing yoga at home.

-Loyola Marymount - MS, Special Education
+Graduate Degree: Loyola Marymount - Master of Science, Special Education

 Elementary School Math